Rubyevebaby/bookshelf/README.md

 - **Sort**: Choose sorting option and order (ascending/descending)
 - **Add Book**: Click "Add New Book" button to add a new entry
 - **Reading Feed**: Switch to the 🍑 스리의 독서피드 tab, upload an image + caption, and click “게시하기” (localhost only).
 Use the export button beside the form to regenerate static data.
+- **Recommendations**: Use the ❤️ 좋은 책 같이 읽기 tab to register recommender info and up to 3 titles (localhost).
+Export afterward to refresh `static/data/recommendations.json`.
 - All changes are automatically saved to `static/data/books.csv`